Typical daily lighting ranges for common indoor herb scenarios

 If you are planning indoor lighting for herbs, also read

-These guides connect light duration to fixture choice, canopy distance, hydroponic setups, and typical indoor herb problems.
+These guides connect light duration to indoor apartment setups, low-light expectations, fixture choice, and typical herb stress signals.

 - Best Grow Lights for Herbs: What Actually Matters Before You Buy